Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 Now that you've seen a little of _YUI_ we're going to put what we've shown to use and expand on it through a series of exercises.
-In each exercise you'll be asked to use both what you know and also to lookup and find something on [yuilibrary.com](http://yuilibrary.com) that will help you expand beyond the specifics discussed previously.
+In each exercise you'll be asked to use both what you know and also to lookup and find something on [yuilibrary.com](http://yuilibrary.com) website that will help you expand beyond the specifics discussed previously.

 Here is a seed file you can use to start your exercises from.